 MCTS | Megabus |

-The station’s passenger area is divided into three areas, the far east side is Amtrak the West side serves the buses.
+The station’s passenger waiting area has three regions: the far East side is Amtrak, the West side serves the buses, and the middle passenger comfort (retail spaces, bubblers (drinking fountain), and vending machines).
 The station does have Wi-Fi, but not from Amtrak.
-Public bathrooms are available on the station’s west side before the Greyhound ticket desk.

 Wrap-up